How to pick the right health insurance policy when pregnant

-So you and your partner have just found out that you’re pregnant, and congratulations are in order.
-That gives you nine months to come up with baby names, have your baby shower, decorate the nursery and start filling out your gift registry before his or her arrival into the big world.
+Updated September 21, 2020: So you and your partner have just found out that you’re pregnant, and congratulations are in order.
+That gives you nine months to come up with baby names, have your baby shower, decorate the nursery and start filling out your gift registry.

-With all that planning up to baby’s big birthday, expecting parents shouldn’t sit idle during all three trimesters without developing the right health insurance strategy, since mom’s maternity coverage and your newborn-to-be’s care are some of the biggest healthcare expenses today.
+You're probably also getting your finances in order, whether it be opening a 529 college savings plan or purchasing life insurance coverage.
+On top of all that, expecting parents should be developing the right health insurance strategy.
+Mom’s maternity coverage and your baby-to-be’s care are some of the biggest health care expenses today.
 And those costs can be out of control without an adequate in-network policy.
 Uninsured, vaginal and C-section births can range anywhere from $30,000 to $50,000.

-As soon-to-be proud parents, you’ll want to know what’s covered and not covered in your current coverage, what types of costs and expenses to expect, and if switching plans is the right decision.
+As soon-to-be proud parents, you’ll want to know what’s covered and not covered in your current coverage, what types of costs and expenses to expect and if switching health insurance plans is the right decision.

-- Deductible: The amount you pay for services before your healthcare insurance kicks in; for example, if your deductible is $2,000, you’ll need to reach that amount out of pocket before your insurance takes over
+Deductible: The amount you pay for services before your health insurance kicks in; for example, if your deductible is $2,000, you’ll need to reach that amount out of pocket before your insurance takes over

 Regardless of what type of plan you have (e.g., PPO or HMO), you will always have the lowest costs when you get care in your plan’s network.
 That’s because your health insurance company has pre-negotiated preferred rates with network providers.

-To conserve costs and minimize your out-of-pocket maternity expenses, get better acquainted with your network, and make sure the maternity care services you need fall in-network in the health insurance policy you choose.
-Map out the services you’ll need for pregnancy and post-pregnancy (e.g., pre-natal visits, lab tests, delivery) and line up the in-network providers.
-Also, this is worth planning out with your OB/GYN.
+To conserve costs and minimize your out-of-pocket maternity expenses, get better acquainted with your network.
+This is worth planning out with your OB/GYN.
 The last thing any couple wants is to discover is that their insurance provider billed a maternity procedure (no matter how major or minor) as an out-of-network, and thus, out-of-pocket, procedure.

 "Expectant parents should look beyond the obvious when choosing a health insurance policy, and focus on limiting their exposure to balance billing charges from out-of-network providers instead," says medical finance expert Kevin Haney.
 "It is important to verify that all possible providers participate in-network; parents should not assume that every medical professional working in a hospital falls under the same umbrella.
 Many hospitals contract with other providers that may or may not participate in-network with a given plan."

 When this happens, many patients may inadvertently receive care from an out-of-network provider wrongly assuming it’s in network.
-The resulting full, out-of-pocket charge is commonly called a surprise medical bill, which couples expecting a newborn can prevent with some research.
-According to Haney, expectant parents should try to pick a health insurance plan where the mom’s gynecologist, her hospital of choice, the anesthesiologist group, and the closest NICU unit all participate as in-network providers.
+The resulting full, out-of-pocket charge is commonly called a surprise medical bill, which couples expecting a newborn can prevent with some research (here's how to keep medical debt from bankrupting you).
+According to Haney, expectant parents should try to pick a health insurance plan where the mom’s gynecologist, her hospital of choice, the anesthesiologist group and the closest NICU unit all participate as in-network providers.

 Look closely at the laws in your state of residence.
 According to the Kaiser Family Foundation, New York and several other states have limited health providers’ ability to charge surprise medical bills to patients who unintentionally receive care out of their health network.

-And those costs can be out of control without an adequate in-network policy.
-Emergency procedures need to be taken into account; with one in 10 babies delivering preterm, according to the Centers for Disease Control and Prevention, neonatal intensive care for newborns can produce "astronomical" costs without the right in-network plan in place, Haney says.
+Those costs can be out of control without an adequate in-network policy.
+Plus, emergency procedures need to be taken into account.
+One in 10 babies deliver preterm, according to the Centers for Disease Control and Prevention.
+Neonatal intensive care for newborns can produce "astronomical" costs without the right in-network plan in place, Haney says.

-Maternity coverage should be comprehensive across the entire pregnancy -- not just when baby is born.
-Ask questions of your current insurer (or, if shopping around, your future insurance insurer) about their maternity coverage.
-When selecting a plan, make sure you’re comfortable with the plan’s network of providers and consider the following when planning out your healthcare budget:
+Maternity coverage should be comprehensive across the entire pregnancy — not just when baby is born.
+Ask questions of your current insurer (or, if shopping around, your future insurer) about their maternity coverage.
+When selecting a plan, make sure you’re comfortable with the plan’s network of providers and consider the following when planning out your healthcare budget.

 Also find out if elective procedures like the following are included in the insurance plan:

-- Does the policy take into account the cost of having a baby in a nontraditional, alternative birthing center, or using the services of a midwife?
-They may be up to 60% less expensive but may not be covered by your insurance policy.
+Does the policy take into account the cost of having a baby in a nontraditional, alternative birthing center, or using the services of a midwife?
+These options may be up to 60% less expensive ... but also not covered by your insurance policy.

 Shopping around for a health insurance policy when you’re uninsured (or your employer doesn’t sponsor a policy) and you’re pregnant can introduce lots of stress and make it seem like your options are limited.